Skip to content

 ./rawframe_server -name "My Server" -rcon_password "secretpass"

-The server will initialize the ECS world (headless), create the network server, load mods from mods/, and enter the main loop.
+The server will initialize the ECS world (headless), create the network server, load your game from game/, and enter the main loop.

 To stop the server, type quit in the console or press Ctrl+C.